eglee/directory-lister/README.md

 Traverses a directory hierarchy depth first, and outputs a preorder traversal using self implemented stacks, queues, and linked lists.

-The LinkList class relies on stacks and queues to function.
+The Queue and Stack classes are both implemented using the LinkedList class.

 To test, copy the folder L0 to your root folder and run the DirectoryListerDriver.
 In the DirecortoryListerDriver the default root directory is C, but change it to whatever drive you need.